-The effects of Sanfilippo Syndrome start at birth, but don’t become noticeable until 2-6 years old.
-As the toxins build up because of Sanfilippo, the cellular damage progresses.
-Relentless and devastating, Sanfilippo has 100% mortality rate, with children typically passing away in their early teens.
+Relentless and devastating, Sanfilippo has a 100% mortality rate, with children typically passing away in their early teens.

-It often takes years to receive a correct diagnosis.
-Due to its rarity and lack of physician awareness, a child’s symptoms are often classified as developmental delay and/or autism until a thorough medical workup is done to identify the underlying cause.
+It often takes years to receive a correct diagnosis of Sanfilippo Syndrome.
+Due to its rarity and lack of physician awareness, a child’s symptoms are often classified as developmental delay and/or Autism until a thorough medical workup is done to identify the underlying cause.

 Where Does Research For a Cure Stand?

 Today, there is no FDA-approved treatment or cure for Sanfilippo Syndrome.